bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 ###### 2) Setup VM Managed Identity

 	a) Double-Click on your new Storage Account.
-        b) Access Control ( IAM ).
+	b) Select Access Control ( IAM ) on the Left Panel.
 	c) Click 'Add'.
 	d) Click 'Role', Search for 'Storage Blob Data Contributor' in search box, and select it.
 	e) Click Next.
 	f) Select Managed identity , Click 'Select Members'.
 	g) Select Virtual machine for Managed Identity, and hostname(s) of you postgres cluster. **
 	h) Review and Assign - Twice.

 ** This assumes you had setup a system managed identify for your Postgres VM.
 If not you need to enable this on your